yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 #language en
 [[TableOfContents]]
 == OpenWrt PPTP Client ==
-This mini howto discusses how to configure your router as a PPTP client to connect to a PPTP server such as MS VPN.
+How to configure your router as a PPTP client to connect to a PPTP server such as MS VPN.

 == Requirements ==